 How long should I be spending on Discord?

 The great news about Discord is that you don’t have to spend countless hours on here or create original content for Discord like you do on socials.
-Of course, the more time you spend the better results you’ll have, but it’s about using your time wisely, which, on Discord, is pretty easy to do because it’s all conversational.
-There’s no choosing filters, cropping photos, editing videos or agonizing about time of day to post.
+Of course, the more time you spend, the better results you’ll have, but it’s about using your time wisely, which, on Discord, is pretty easy to do because it’s all conversational.
+There’s no choosing filters, cropping photos, editing videos, or agonizing about the time of day to post.
 It’s all pretty organic.

-Like anything, you’ll get the most comfortable with Discord from simply jumping in and using it yourself.
+Like anything, you’ll get the most comfortable with Discord by simply jumping in and using it yourself.
 Find a few active communities to engage in and start talking.
-The whole thing can seem a little foreign at first, what with all the different language around things like “servers” or “channels” but before long you’ll have the hang of it, and you’ll know which communities are best for you and how you can start to build your own.
+The whole thing can seem a little foreign at first, what with all the different languages around things like “servers” or “channels,” but before long, you’ll have the hang of it, and you’ll know which communities are best for you and how you can start to build your own.

-Discord moves fast so if you’re in an active Server, a lot can happen in a few days.
-But, if that’s not possible I recommend at least a few times per week for 30-60 minutes to catch up, comment, engage, and share.
+Discord moves fast, so a lot can happen in a few days if you’re on an active server.
+But, if that’s not possible, I recommend at least a few times per week for 30-60 minutes to catch up, comment, engage, and share.

 Should I start my own server?